fangleai/Implicit-LVM/README.md

 Core to these two model variants is the sample-based representation of the latent features in LVMs, in replacement of traditional Gaussian-based distributions.
 In this repo, each folder corresponds to a specific experiment with different datasets or tasks.
 To run the code, please go to subfolders for specific experiment.
 The file named as `train_xxx.py` in each folder is the main code to train and test our implicit VAEs.

 ## Contents
-There are three steps to use this codebase to reproduce the results in the paper.

 1. [Proof-of-Concept on a Toy Dataset ](#Proof-of-Concept-on-a-Toy-Dataset )
 2. [Language modeling](#Language-modeling)